Gabriel2409/obsidian_notes/Kubernetes.md

   nodeName: <mynode>
 ```

 However, this can only be done before pod creating.
+A pod with this spec will effectively bypass the kube-scheduler.

 2. Assign it yourself
    To assign a pending pod to a node, we must use a binding object: